Enapter/marketplace/README.md

 # :blue_book: Enapter Device Blueprints

-This is the collection of device blueprints for integration of your energy devices into [Enapter platform](https://developers.enapter.com).
+This is a collection of device blueprints for integration of your energy devices into [Enapter platform](https://developers.enapter.com).
 Once integrated, you can monitor and control your devices using mobile app or Web dashboards.
 You can also automate your devices interoperation with Lua scripting.

 Walk through [the tutorial](https://developers.enapter.com/docs/) to learn about the blueprint concept and development workflow.